-The Burning of The Piping Rock is Cutshall-King’s first novel.
-He is also the author of several books of local history: Hospital By the Falls, the History of Glens Falls Hospital 1897-1987; the Con Amore—the Italian History of Fort Edward, NY; and Cornerstone of the Future a history of the First Presbyterian Church of Glens Falls, NY.
-He also co-edited Sherlock Holmes, Victorian Sleuth to Modern Hero with Sally Sugarman and Charles R. Putney.
+Joe also has several published full-length histories: WATER & LIGHT: S. R. Stoddard’s Lake George; Hospital by the Falls, The History of Glens Falls Hospital 1897-1987; Con Amore–the Italian History of Fort Edward; and Cornerstone of the Future: a History of the First Presbyterian Church of Glens Falls, NY.
+He co-edited Sherlock Holmes, Victorian Sleuth to Modern Hero with Sally Sugarman and Charles R. Putney.
+He also wrote and produced a regional history program, Legacy, for WCKM-FM/WWSC-AM from 1978 to 1988.

-Is any of the the story particularly George A King’s involvement based on facts?
+1. Is any of the the story particularly George A King’s involvement based on facts?

-Hi Rosemary, I am Joe’s wife, Sara.
+• Hi Rosemary, I am Joe’s wife, Sara.
 I can answer your question….Joe usually is not able to answer right away because of his job.
 So the answer to your question is YES…anymore he would have to fll you in…thanks for asking!
 Sara

-Hi Rosemary.
+2. Hi Rosemary.

 My apologies for not getting back to you sooner.
 The arson of the Piping Rock as presented in my novel is fictional, so that would make my father’s involvement in it fictional as well.
 However, there is much actual, true history in the book.
 Dad was an employee of James Leary, the head of the Republican machine in Saratoga in the 1940s and `50s and the person who coordinated “services” for mob–police-fixing, money laundering, etc. Leary, an attorney, also defended the mob in court.